Non local Lotka-Volterra system with cross-diffusion in an heterogeneous medium: Regularity of the stochastic flow and function solutions

 for any bounded function $\varphi$. \end{lem}

 {\bf Proof:} We write the proof for $M=2$ and $i=1$, and omit for notational simplicity the superscript $1$ in the flow $X^1_{s,t}(x)$.
-Taking in the first equation in \eqref{cross-diff} the function which (by the Feynman-Kac formula) is the unique solution of the parabolic problem
+Taking in the first equation in \eqref{cross-diff} the function which is by the Feynman-Kac formula \citeaffixed{KaSh}{see} the unique classic (bounded) solution of the parabolic problem

 with final condition at time $s=t$ equal to $\varphi(x)$, we get that